-Global Asset Allocation: Consisting of one fund, this strategy is highly diversified and uses fundamental research to developing systematic rules for trading positions.
-Due to contractual lock-up restrictions, the value of these investments is eligible for redemption in the next four months.
+Global Asset Allocation: Consisting of one fund, this strategy is highly diversified and uses fundamental research to develop systematic rules for trading positions.
+Due to contractual lock-up restrictions, the value of these investments is eligible for redemption in the next 35 days.

-Relative Value Hedge Funds: Consisting of one fund, this strategy's main focus is to benefit from valuation discrepancies that may be present in related financial instruments by simultaneously purchasing or selling these instruments.
+Structural Credit Relative Value: Consisting of one fund, this strategy's main focus is to benefit from valuation discrepancies that may be present in related financial instruments by simultaneously purchasing or selling these instruments.
 Due to contractual lock-up restrictions, all funds are eligible for redemption within the next six months.